Notes from my recent visit to beautiful, spooky, and historic Salem Massachusetts

 The Howard Street Cemetery is just a block or two from the Salem Witch Museum.
 It was established in 1801, a full 109 years after the witch trial debacle.
 It’s not the oldest or most famous cemetery in Salem, but it is connected to the witch trial era because it was the field where Giles Corey was pressed to death.

 80-year-old Giles Corey and his wife were among those accused as witches, however Giles refused to enter a plea of guilty or not guilty.
-Under the law, he couldn’t be tried for witchcraft without entering a plea, so he taken to the plot of ground next to the prison where he was held.
-There, the investigators placed a board on top of his chest and began stacking on heavy stones with the goal of exacting a plea.
+Under the law, he couldn’t be tried for witchcraft without entering a plea, so he was taken to the plot of ground next to the prison where he was held.
+There, the investigators placed a board on top of his chest and began stacking on heavy stones with the goal of extracting a plea.
 As the weight began to crush the life out of Corey, the investigators asked for his plea, and his classically defiant reply was simply, “more weight.”

 Short video of the Howard Street Cemetery in Salem